jacobwegner/salesforce-beatbox/README.rst

 Compatibility
 =============

-Beatbox supports versions 16.0 through 20.0 of the Salesforce Partner Web Services API.
+Beatbox supports versions 16.0 through 32.0 of the Salesforce Partner Web Services API.
 However, the following API calls have not been implemented at this time:

- * convertLead
  * emptyRecycleBin
+ * executeListView
  * invalidateSessions
  * logout
  * merge
+ * performQuickActions
  * process
  * queryAll
  * undelete
  * describeSObject
  * sendEmail
- * describeDataCategoryGroups
- * describeDataCategoryGroupStructures
+ * all describe* calls except describeGlobal, describeSObjects, and describeTabs

-Beatbox has been tested with Python 2.4 and Python 2.6.
+Beatbox has been tested with Python 2.7.

 Basic Usage Examples